 Moral Injury and the Paradox of Helping

 In the helping professions, often people will not be helped despite the best efforts of those who would help them.
 Sometimes people get better on their own even against every attempt to drag them down.
-In helping professions navigating this moral minefield where good actions can have indifferent or even disastrous consequences, and inaction or even apparently negative actions can result in positive outcomes exposes the helping profession to compassion fatigue, moral injury, vicarious trauma and PTSD.
+In helping professions navigating this moral minefield where good actions can have indiffirent or even disastrous consequences, and inaction or even apparently negative actions can result in positive outcomes exposes the helping profession to compassion fatigue, moral injury, vicarious trauma and PTSD.

 This presentation is designed to counter the narrative often promoted by well intentioned people who insist if you do the following actions, use the approved pedagogy or follow best practice then good results will inevitably follow.
-We will examine and contrast two jobs from the authors work as a police Detective and open a conversation on how to help those who refuse to be helped, how to resolve the paradox of the helping professions and how to navigate the moral vacuum of a seemingly indifferent world and still find the happy ending.
+We will examine and contrast two jobs from the author's work as a police Detective and open a conversation on how to help those who refuse to be helped, how to resolve the paradox of the helping professions and how to navigate the moral vacuum of a seemingly indifferent world and still find the happy ending.

-Mark Cartner
+Mark Cartner & Paige Parker

 he/him